TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/modes_gui.md

   An example of a mode is a Team Deathmatch, a Bomb Mode, or a Free for All.
   A mode is responsible for:
 	- respawning dead sentient beings back to life when it is appropriate,
+		- e.g. when a new round starts or right away during a warmup.
-	- introducing the concept of teams,
+	- introducing the concept of teams if so is appropriate,
-	- counting the rounds, money, and a whole lot of other statistics
+	- keeping track of rounds, scores, money, and a whole lot of other statistics,
 	- checking win conditions.
-		- For example, if the bomb entity stops existing in Bomb Mode, the win goes to the bombing faction - and the defusing factions loses - since the only way that a bomb stops existing is due to it exploding.
+		- For example, if the bomb entity stops existing in Bomb Mode, the win goes to the bombing faction - and the defusing faction loses - since the only way that a bomb stops existing is due to it exploding.